About Dr. Quarto

-In addition to counseling, I conduct psychological evaluations in which I help clients determine whether they have AD/HD, depression, anxiety and learning disorders (e.g., dyslexia) and practical ways of dealing with these things.
-I routinely provide psychological evaluations on behalf of physicians, schools/colleges and employers and work with them as a team to address the needs of clients.
+In addition to counseling, I conduct psychological evaluations – in-person and online – in which I help clients determine whether they have AD/HD, depression, anxiety and learning disorders (e.g., dyslexia) and practical ways of dealing with these things.
+I routinely provide psychological evaluations on behalf of physicians, therapists, and schools/colleges and work with them as a team to address the needs of clients.
 Although most of my experience has been obtained in private practice, I have also worked in community mental health centers (e.g., AuSable Valley CMHC – West Branch, Michigan) and psychiatric hospitals (e.g., Pine Rest Christian Hospital – Grand Rapids, Michigan).
 With all of this experience, I am quite adept at helping most clients resolve issues that bring them in for help. : )

 In addition to my private practice, I work as a professor in the Professional Counseling program at Middle Tennessee State University in which I teach courses such as adult counseling, diagnosis and treatment planning, and psychological testing.
 I am the recipient of the 2007 – 2008 College of Education & Behavioral Science Teacher of the Year Award and 2012 University College Distinguished Educator in Distance Learning Award.
 Education is my passion and I sincerely believe that everyone has the potential to learn and change their lives for the better.
 OK.
 That’s enough.